zchking/docs/pages/katalon-studio/docs/mobile-on-windows.md

 For more information on how to run a test suite, check out the documentation [here](/pages/viewpage.action?pageId=786668).

-Finishing Steps
+Finishing
 ---------------

-Once setting up successfully, follow the following guides to perform mobile testing in Katalon Studio
+Once the setup is successful, follow the following guides to perform mobile testing in Katalon Studio

 *   [Record Mobile Utility](/display/KD/Record+Mobile+Utility)
 *   [Spy Mobile Utility](/display/KD/Spy+Mobile+Utility)